6th SS Mountain Division Nord: Background and formation

 After Germany invaded Poland in 1939, the decision was made to expand the Waffen-SS, the front-line combat arm of the SS, which had to recruit from foreign countries because of limitations imposed in Germany by the Wehrmacht.
 Scandinavians were the first to be recruited into the SS as they were considered to be Aryan and Germanic.
 Shortly after the German invasion of Norway, Norwegian volunteers were used to form police and security units of the Allgemeine-SS, the general service branch of the Nazi Party militia, becoming known as the Norges-SS.

 On 24 February 1941, two SS infantry regiments in German-occupied southern Norway, the 6th and 7th SS-Totenkopf-Standarten, were ordered to form a Kampfgruppe (battle group) ahead of the anticipated German invasion of the Soviet Union, Operation Barbarossa.
 These regiments consisted of ethnic Germans from annexed Czechoslovakia who had infantry training and were used in paramilitary functions by the Allgemeine-SS in Sudetenland.
 They included members of the SS-Totenkopfverbände (concentration camp guards).
 The two regiments were transferred from the Allgemeine-SS to the Waffen-SS to form the Kampfgruppe Nord.

 Under the command of SS-Brigadeführer Richard Herrmann, the Kampfgruppe received a full headquarters, including a cartographic section, two pioneer (combat engineer) companies, a reconnaissance battalion, and other support units in March 1941.
 In April and May, the Kampfgruppe Nord was moved into the Kirkenes region of northern Norway.
 There they were joined by the 9th SS Infantry Regiment.
 The unit still lacked training and could not effectively fight with combined arms.

 On 17 June 1941, Herrmann was replaced by SS-Brigadeführer Karl-Maria Demelhuber and Kampfgruppe Nord was renamed the SS Division Nord (German: SS-Division Nord), becoming a motorized division.
 The division insignia was the Hagal rune, part of the system of runes invented by Guido von List.
-After Finland entered into an agreement with Nazi Germany to participate in Operation Barbarossa against the Soviet Union, the new SS division was moved into central Finland opposite of the Soviet-occupied Finnish region of Salla.
+After Finland entered into an agreement with Nazi Germany to participate in Operation Barbarossa against the Soviet Union, the new SS division was moved into north-eastern Finland opposite of the Soviet-occupied Finnish region of Salla.
 The division was part of the XXXVI Army Corps.
 By 18 June they completed their deployment to the positions for the invasion near Salla.
 Demelhuber noted that the division was not combat ready, because most of the troops had no experience in combat and their vehicles had maintenance problems.